prjemian/home/_sources/gh-pages.rst.txt

 :see:  https://help.github.com/articles/creating-project-pages-manually

+.. sidebar::  *Much* simpler with an automated GitHub Actions workflow!

+	* edit the content in `docs/source`
+	* (optional) build locally to confirm your edits
+	* commit and push to GitHub
+	* workflow does the rest to publish

+	..
+		* The ``actions/setup-python@v2`` workflow installs Python into the virtual machine on GitHub.  https://github.com/actions/setup-python
+		* The ``actions/checkout@master`` workflow installs the repository in the VM.  https://github.com/actions/checkout
+		* The ``sphinx-notes/pages@v2`` workflow handles steps 1-6 (below).  https://github.com/sphinx-notes/pages
+		* The ``ad-m/github-push-action@master`` workflow handles steps 7-8. https://github.com/ad-m/github-push-action

-Here are the steps I follow (only slight difference from github's):
+Here are the steps I follow (only slight difference from GitHub's):

 1. build the Sphinx docs in the project locally
 2. copy the *html* directory contents somewhere else